AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 1. Close PI System Explorer.

-## Create an AF Mapping
+## Create an AF mapping

-You can assign an AF Mapping to an AF identity.
-AF Mappings enable a specific service account assigned to an AF identity in PI System Explorer to read and transfer AF element and AF attribute data.
+You can assign an AF mapping to an AF identity.
+AF mappings enable a specific service account assigned to an AF identity in PI System Explorer to read and transfer AF element and AF attribute data.
 You can also edit mappings with the utility.

 **Note:** The user account used to launch the utility must have permission to create mappings.

-To create an AF Mapping:
+To create an AF mapping:

 1. Open the PI to Data Agent Configuration Utility.